utsaslab/group-website/_pages/home.md

 ### Welcome!

-I lead the UT Systems and Storage Lab.
-My group builds the next generation of data systems with a focus on performance and reliability.
+We are the UT Systems and Storage Lab.
+We build the next generation of data systems with a focus on performance and reliability.
 We open-source our software and collaborate closely with industry.
-I am also part of the [UT Data Sytems](https://ut-datasys.github.io/) group and the [LASR](https://www.cs.utexas.edu/lasr/) research group at UT Austin.
+We are also part of the [UT Data Systems](https://ut-datasys.github.io/) group and the [LASR](https://www.cs.utexas.edu/lasr/) research group at UT Austin.

 <div class="container">